-Here the VARMA$(1,1)$ model corresponds to the order $p=1$.
-Specifically, we specify $\lambda_i$'s and $C_j$'s to obtain $J$, and obtain $\Theta$ by randomly generating unit orthogonal matrix $B$.
-As a result, we obtain the corresponding $G_k$'s by \cite{Huang2024} and \cite{zheng2024interpretable}; see details in Section S2 of the Appendix.
+Then, this VARMA$(1,1)$ model can be rewritten into a scalable ARMA model in \eqref{model_VARinf} with order $(p,r,s)=(1,r,s)$.
+Particularly, we set $J_{\rm AR}$ with moduli less than one and generate a random orthogonal matrix $B_1$, yielding $\Phi$.
+For the MA component, we specify $\lambda_i$'s and $C_j$'s to obtain $J_{\rm MA}$, and get $\Theta$ by independently randomly generating orthogonal matrix $B_2$.
+Consequently, the corresponding $G_k$'s can be obtained as in \cite{zheng2025interpretable}; see details in Appendix Section~\ref{Sec-relatedVARMA}.